This is an open surgery of the abdomen to view the organs and tissue inside.

 It is important for you to monitor your recovery after you leave the hospital.
 Alert your doctor to any problems right away.
-If any of the following occurs: Fever or chillsRedness, swelling, increasing pain, excessive bleeding, or any discharge from the incision siteIncreasing pain or pain that does not go awayYour abdomen becomes swollen or hard to the touchDiarrhea
+If any of the following occur, call your doctor: Fever or chillsRedness, swelling, increasing pain, excessive bleeding, or any discharge from the incision siteIncreasing pain or pain that does not go awayYour abdomen becomes swollen or hard to the touchDiarrhea

 or constipation that lasts more than 3 days